-Maui is a producing conventional gas field located in shallow water in New Zealand and is operated by OMV taranaki.
+Maui is a producing conventional gas field located in shallow water in New Zealand and is operated by OMV New Zealand.
 The field is located in block 173E39/26 (PML 381012), with water depth of 570 feet.

 An expansion project is associated with the Maui, namely Maui Redevelopment .
-This project is currently in the construction stage, expected to start in 2022.
+This project is currently in the construction stage.

 Field participation details